 We will raise our boys to understand that and to know when it's appropriate to swear, and when it's not.
 When you're under the age of 10, it's pretty safe to say that no swear word is appropriate for your use.

 I would rather my boys grow up hearing swear words, learning their meanings and appropriate uses than for them to grow up in a bubble for a decade or so and have that bubble burst the first time some little jerk calls them an "asshat" on the playground during recess.
 I want them to know that, while it might sound upsetting, and "asshat" is actually a pretty ridiculous insult.
 What does it even really mean?
 Do you wear a butt on your head like a hat?
 Does it mean you're so ignorant that you have your head shoved up your own ass to the point that you are wearing it like a hat?
-Is it just mean to be funny and not actually insulting?
+Is it just meant to be funny and not actually insulting?
 I don't want them to hear it and be in shock and unable to respond.
 I'd rather them just think "Huh, well if that's the best insult you can come up with, I'm done.
 Suck it, douchebag" and move on with their lives. *Please notice I said I want them to think that, not say it.
 I'm not raising assholes here.*

 Swearing isn't the problem.
 How you use language and how you address it when your child does the same, that's what matters.
 We are guiding figures, not totalitarian dictators.